truongpl/truongpl.github.io/_posts/2022-06-02-blog-post-title-from-file-name.md

 | 5              | Workstation node                 | On Prem | Ubuntu 20.04.5 LTS 8 cores - 32GB Has GPU |

 We need to install Microk8s on 2,3,4,5.
-The details are provided in the next section
+The details are provided in the next section.

 #### Setup Microk8s and join cluster